CONSTITUTION OF THE ONTARIO CAVY CLUB

 (a) Any members requesting that consideration be given to a change to the Standard must submit his/her proposal to a member of the Standards Committee.
 All proposals must be received in writing or by electronic methods no later than August 1st in the year that revisions are considered.

-(c) The Chairperson of the Standards Committee or his/her appointee will inform the President, Secretary Treasurer and Publications Chairperson
+(c) The Chairperson of the Standards Committee or his/her appointee will inform the President, Secretary Treasurer and Publications Chairperson prior to the mailing of the official ballot of all Committee approved recommendations for revisions to the Standard.

 (d) Ballots will be sent to all eligible voting members for the proposed revisions.
-See By-Law 4, Sec.
+See ByLaw 4, Sec.
 (11) for details.

 (3) ADDITION OF NEW BREEDS AND/OR COLOUR VARIETIES

-(a) Any member wishing that consideration be given to having a breed or variety elevated from Class 2 to Class 1 must submit a proposed Standard to the Standards Committee Chairperson.
+Class 1 (a) Any member wishing that consideration be given to having a breed or variety elevated from Class 2 to Class 1 must submit a proposed Standard to the Standards Committee Chairperson.

 (b) The Standards Committee must meet within 60 days after receipt of the proposed standard to discuss the proposal.
 The member has the right to be present at this meeting in a non voting capacity.
 The member must submit at least 2 junior cavies, 2 intermediate cavies and 2 senior cavies of the proposed new breed (any variety/varieties) or new colour variety.